tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     ![Demo](./images/schemamixin11.png)

-    Scroll  down and hit Apply
+    Scroll  down and click Apply.

     ![Demo](./images/schemaapply.png)

-17. Next, we will be adding fields to the 'orderDetails' object Click "+Add Field" next to this object
+17. Next, we will be adding fields to the 'orderDetails' object.
+Click "+Add Field" next to this object.

     <!---
     ![Demo](./images/schemamixin12.png)